IBRX Strangle Strategy

 - What is a strangle on IBRX?

 - A strangle on IBRX is the strangle strategy applied to IBRX (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With IBRX stock trading near $7.94, the strikes shown on this page are snapped to the nearest listed IBRX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IBRX stock at $7.54 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed IBRX chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are IBRX strangle max profit and max loss calculated?